claint76/inivation-docs/Software user guides/User_guide_-_Reflashing_devices.md

-1. We have seen that in some cases, after taking these steps, you need to restart your computer in order for Flashy to not give the “Impossible to open device....” message.
+1. We have seen that in some cases, after taking these steps, you need to restart your computer in order for Flashy to not give the “Impossible to open device ...” message.
 2. We have also seen that Zadig does not list the device even when it is shown as “Unknown Device” in the Device Manager.
 In this case, you may need to extract the WinUSB driver manually.
 In Zadig,